terroo/terroo.github.io/_posts/2021-11-15-definitive-guide-to-lua-for-beginners.md

 + Printing all colors:

 {% highlight lua %}
-str = "Moon is really cool!"
+str = "Lua is really cool!"

 -- from 30 to 37 (8 colors)
 -- but there's more: try 0 to 106